thomasdij/TailoredFacilityLayout/README.md

 # TailoredFacilityLayout
-Facility layout tailored for a two floor facility with one pre-built department and other unique parameters.
-Parameters are taken from "facility layout case study" example.
+Facility layout tailored for a two floor facility with the option to include pre-built departments and other unique parameters.
-Program is based on the popular software/algorithm CRAFT.
-As with CRAFT, there is not optomization, only heuristic improvment.
+Program creates an expanded usage of the popular CRAFT algorithm.
+As with CRAFT, the optimized result is not gauranteed, only heuristic improvment.